nisrinfrh/Google-Case-Study-Cyclistic-Bike-Share/README.md

 You can view more insights by downloading and opening this file in your browse Project Overview

-This data analysis project aims to provide insights into the sales performance of an e-commerce company over the past year.
-By analyzing various aspects of the sales data, we seek to identify trends, make data-driven recommendations, and gain a deeper understanding of the company's performance.

-bar plot

-This analysis is mainly to solve the first question, How do annual members and casual riders use Cyclistic bikes differently.
-Based on this, i will produce a report with the following deliverable.

-A. A clear statement of the business task

-B. A description of all data sources used

-C. Documentation of any cleaning or manipulation of data

-D. A summary of the analysis

-E. Supporting visualizations and key findings

-F. My top three recommendations based on the analysis Step 2: Prepare
+Step 2: Prepare
 B. A description of all data sources used.
 Where is the data located?
 The data is located and stored in Amazon web server and is owned (first-party) by Cyclistic.